legendsland/legendsland.github.com/about/index.md

 ### reduci.net
 I am writing my English blog on this site.
 Articles are mainly about programming and marketing.
 Concise, brief and thoughful are my goals.
-You can find my Chinese blog [here](http://legendsland.wordpress.com).

 ### meaning of reduci